meffmadd/pandas-visual-analysis/README.rst

 .. intro-start

-Pandas-Visual-Analysis enables visual analysis of a pandas ``DataFrame`` in Jupyter notebooks.
+Generates an `interactive visual analysis <https://en.wikipedia.org/wiki/Interactive_visual_analysis>`_ widget to analyze a pandas ``DataFrame`` in Jupyter notebooks.
 It can display various different types of graphs with support for linked-brushing in interactive widgets.
-This allows data exploration and cognition to be easy and convenient, even with complex multivariate datasets.
+This allows data exploration and cognition to be simple, even with complex multivariate datasets.

-There is no need to setup and style plots or interactivity - its all ready without any configuration.
+There is no need to create and style plots or interactivity - its all ready without any configuration.

 |